Artpodgotovka: The paramilitary wing and communication with the "Network" group

-Political action «5/11/17»
+Political action "5/11/17"

 The leader of the movement, Vyacheslav Maltsev, from the very beginning assured his supporters that a revolution would take place in Russia in the fall of 2017.
-In 2014, he set her exact date - November 5, 2017.
+In 2014, he set an exact date - November 5, 2017.

 From the very morning on November 5, 2017, the central streets of the capital were filled with paddy wagons accompanied by riot police officers.
-In Moscow, more than 1,000 people took part in the so-called “revolution 5/11/17”, of whom over 260 were detained.
+In Moscow, more than 1,000 people took part in the so-called "revolution 5/11/17", of whom over 260 were detained.
 A quarter of those detained are underage.
-According to media reports, many of the detainees are casual passers-by, or politicized citizens who wanted to "see the movement."
+According to media reports, many of the detainees were casual passers-by, or politicized citizens who wanted to "see the movement."

 The leader of the MOD "Artpodgotovka", in an interview with Meduza's correspondent, commented on the incident as follows:«The regime has shown its fascist essence.
 Both the police and the FSB exceeded their powers.
 Nearly ten-year-olds were detained».The actions were also held in St. Petersburg, Saratov, Krasnodar, Krasnoyarsk, Perm, Rostov-on-Don.
 They accounted for about 200 arrests.